Acne Scars: Awesome Treatment Guide [Simplified]

-A lot of patients get treated for Acne with medications but often neglect to treat the acne scars.
-It is important to treat the scar as early as possible.
-Once the Acne scars mature they become more resistant to treatment.
+A lot of patients get treated for Acne with medications but often neglect to treat acne scars.
+It is essential to address the scar as early as possible.
+Once Acne scars mature, they become more resistant to treatment.

-Our team at Kalpana aesthetics specializes in acne scarring, providing an extensive range of treatments for this particular indication.
-It is an indication which we frequently address and treat, and have seen some great results with.
+Our team at Kalpana aesthetics specialises in acne scarring, providing an extensive range of treatments for this particular indication.

 Acne scars are treatable.
-Before beginning the treatment, it’s important to know what type they are.
-This will profoundly impact the end results.
-Each type of Acne Scar responds to treatment differently, and some treatments are better for particular types than others.
+But before beginning the treatment, it’s essential to know what type they are.
+This knowledge will profoundly impact the results.
+Every kind of Acne Scar responds to treatment differently, and some procedures are better suited for particular types than others.

 These are most common on the face.
 A depressed scar sits below the surrounding skin.
-They’re formed when not enough collagen is made while the wound is healing.
+Depressed scars result when insufficient collagen is produced while the wound is healing.
 There are three types of atrophic scars:

 Boxcar Scars – These are wide, U-shaped scars that have sharp edges.
 They can be shallow or deep.
 The shallower they are, the better they respond to skin resurfacing treatments.

 Ice pick Scars – Ice pick scars are narrow, V-shaped scars that can go deep into the skin.
-They can look like a small round or oval holes, like a chicken pox scar.
+They look like a small round or oval hole.
+These appear as if an icepick has pierced the skin.
 These are the most difficult scars to treat because they can extend far under the surface of the skin.